bohwaz/acme-dns-server/README.md

 1. Execute `setup.sh` (current user needs to be root or able to use sudo).

-2. Adjust owner/chmod for /opt/acme-challenge/records
+2. Adjust owner/chmod for `/opt/acme-challenge/records`.

+3. Check whether settings in `/etc/default/acme-dns-server` are correct.